moq-wg/moq-transport/draft-ietf-moq-transport.md

 where they can get the information to start decoding the stream.
-The temporal layers are sent as separate sub groups to allow the priority mechanism to favour the base layer when there is not enough bandwidth for the enhancement layer.
+The temporal layers are sent as separate sub groups to allow the priority mechanism to favour the base layer when there is not enough bandwidth to send both the base and enhancement layers.
 Each frame of video on a given layer is sent as a single object.

 ## Objects {#model-object}